Pilgrimage to the Holy Land

 Makuya Students in Israel

-Over one thousand Makuya youths have gone to Israel to study since 1962.
+Over 1000 Makuya youths have gone to Israel to study since 1962.
 We believe that reading the Bible in its original language and the environment is essential to understand the deep meaning of the Bible and to draw its spiritual life.

 The Makuya students study the Hebrew language first in Kibbutz Heftsi-bah.
 They also tour around Israel to learn the history and culture of the Jewish people.
 Finishing the beginner’s class of Hebrew in Heftshi-bah, some students continue to study in other educational institutions or in universities.